Curran Highlights Veterans Services and Announce Veterans Stand Down on Nov. 26

 Nassau County has many different services to help the estimated 45,000 to 50,000 Veterans living within the County.
 The county is prioritizing hiring Veterans, reaching out to Veterans first for hiring in the Department of Assessment as well as holding Veteran job fairs.
 There are many health benefits that the Veterans Service Agency helps residents apply for.
 In fact, through October, the Nassau County Veterans Service Agency helped Veterans obtain $7,183,561 in benefits.

 In April 2019 County Executive Curran signed into law the “Dignity for our Heroes” legislation introduced by Legislator Josh Lafazan, on ending Veteran homelessness in Nassau County.
-As a result of this, the Nassau Commission on Ending Veteran Homelessness is currently working on a comprehensive report to assist the estimated 5,000 homeless or housing insecure Veterans in the County.
+As a result of this, the Nassau Commission on Ending Veteran Homelessness is currently working on a comprehensive report to assist the estimated 5,000 homeless Veterans in the County.
 The county provides food to Veterans through Vet Mart in 2015, providing food to 3,840 individuals and serving 7,681 families through October 2019.
 On top of that the County offers two stand downs a year at the Freeport Armory where Veterans are provided with shoes, clothes, dental check-ups, blood pressure checks, haircuts, counseling and other services.

 The Nassau County Traffic and Parking Violations Agency has recently added a specialized monthly Veterans traffic court hearing session, which designates special assistance to Veterans in resolving violations or Notices of Liability.
 The county also issues special Veterans’ cards, giving discounts at certain stores by providing your discharge information to get a card valid for select stores.